Recovery After the ChondroFiller Injection: Do You Need a Brace?

 Frequently Asked Questions

 • Usually not.
-Because ChondroFiller is a non-surgical injection rather than an operation, a brace is generally not required.
-Occasionally short-term support may be suggested depending on your situation; Prof Lee advises individually.
+Because ChondroFiller is a non-surgical outpatient injection rather than an operation, a brace is generally not required.
+Occasionally a short period of support may be suggested depending on your joint, its stability, and your activity level; advice is always tailored to the individual.

-• Simple for most people.
-There is no surgical recovery, crutches or prolonged protected weight-bearing; most return to normal activities promptly and ease back into higher-impact activity as advised.
+• Recovery is simple for most people.
+There is no surgical recovery, no crutches and no prolonged protected weight-bearing.
+Most people walk out of the clinic straight afterwards and return to normal activities promptly, easing back into higher-impact activities over the following weeks as advised.

 Where to go from here